featurebyte/featurebyte/docs/about/concepts/views.md

 Data manipulation in FeatureByte is declared in a similar syntax as Pandas, making the learning curve less steep.

 Unlike Pandas, FeatureByte's data transformations follow a lazy execution strategy and are translated as a graphical representation of intended operations.
 The execution graph is then converted into platform-specific SQL (e.g. SnowSQL or SparkSQL).
-The transformations are executed only when their values are needed: when a preview or a feature request is performed.
+The transformations are executed only when their values are needed: when a preview or a feature materialization request is performed.

 In FeatureByte, transformations are applied to a View Object where: